cmazey/cmazey-command-line/README.md

 # CMAZEY COMMAND LINE
+> Updating README.md...
+It may take a while.

 I have revamped this amazing custom Command Line or REPL to make it easier for all, and it's all for fun, I hope you enjoy it!